UiPath/ProcessMining-pm-utils/README.md

 ```

 #### test_type_boolean ([source](macros/generic_tests/test_type_boolean.sql))
-This generic test evaluates whether an attribute is a boolean represented by the numeric values 0 and 1.
+This generic test evaluates whether a field is a boolean represented by the numeric values 0 and 1.

 Usage:
 ```